johnnychhsu/cloud_concept_note/readme.md

 ### Week 3
 #### Peer-to-Peer system
+##### All are DHT, distributed hash table.
+1. Napster :
-1. Napster : A centralized server groups, many peers.
-Once a peer want to find a file, send the request to the server, the server will return a list of tuple (ip_addre, port) to indicate where can find the file.
+    1. A centralized server groups, many peers.
+    2. Once a peer want to find a file, send the request to the server, the server will return a list of tuple (ip_addre, port) to indicate where can find the file.

-2. Gnutella : Eliminate the server.
+2. Gnutella :
+    1. Eliminate the server.
 TTL (Time To Live) prevent from the message circle around in the network.
-When the RequestHit node is behind a firewall, althuogh the requester and responder has TCP connection, requestor can't connect to the responder through HTTP GET.
+    2. When the RequestHit node is behind a firewall, althuogh the requester and responder has TCP connection, requestor can't connect to the responder through HTTP GET.
 Thus can utilize the overlap link, send a push request to transfer the file using the overlap path in the network.
 Ping, Pong messages to update the neighbor peer list.

+3. Chord : Finger table, successor node.
+O(logN) for searching and insert, query.

+4. Pastry :
+    1. Nodes have id, like Chord using consistant hashing.
+    2. Routing table based on prefix matching.
+    3. Early hops are short, later are long, because shorter prefix has closer distance (more candidate, good locality).

+5. Kelips :
+    1. Affinity group, N^1/2 node in a group, each member of the group maintain tuples of (file, who has) pointers.
+    2. log(1) look up time.
+Memory cost log(N^1/2).
+Fits in today's laptop and work station.
+    3. Gossip membership.
+    4. Time out for file metedata.
+Need to refresh periodically (heart beat).

+##### Let's focus on Chord :

+Failure Tolerance :
+1. maintain 2log(N) successors suffices to maintain correctness with high probability.
+2. Duplicate file on predecessor also, this also take care of load balance.

+Stabilization protocol : When new node join, periodically talk to neighbor to update other nodes finger table.
+Churn : Node constantly join, leave and fail. log(N) hops for looking up.

+##### Trade Off
+1. Memory cost
+2. Look up cost
+3. Background bandwidth (refresh look up table)

 ### Some Reference
 #### SQL at Scale